ricardodpcosta/ScholarPy/README.md

 ## Installation

-Check whether your system provides a [**Python**](https://www.python.org/downloads/)'s installation with version 3.10 or above, and the [pip](https://pypi.org/project/pip/) package installer is available on your Python installation.
+Check whether your system provides a [**Python**](https://www.python.org/downloads/) installation with version 3.10 or above, and the [pip](https://pypi.org/project/pip/) package installer is available on your Python installation.

 It is generally recommended to install **ScholarPy** and its dependencies in a virtual environment to avoid modifying the system state.
 Several options for creating a virtual environment are available, including:

 * [**venv**](https://docs.python.org/3/library/venv.html): a Python module for creating lightweight virtual environments, each with their own independent set of packages installed in their site directory.
-Since **venv** is part of Python's standard library, no installation is required.
+Since **venv** is part of the Python standard library, no installation is required.

 * [**conda**](https://anaconda.org/anaconda/conda): an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 Usually, **conda** needs to be [installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) previously.

-There are two methods to install and use **ScholarPy** described below.
+Follow these steps to install **ScholarPy**:

 **1. Clone the repository:**